Home » Octopus Tracker Tariff Prices

 Just for those who are new to smart tariffs and are unsure if the Octopus tracker tariff would work out cheaper NOW for electricity, you can consider the following.

-The Octopus tracker tariff over the last month has been cheaper than the standard variable tariff, ie Octopus Flexible tariff.
-Just be mindful that wholesale prices can go up as well as down.
-You can see the rates for the last month at the bottom of this page.
+The Octopus tracker tariff over the last month has been cheaper than the standard variable tariff, ie Octopus Flexible tariff for electricty even though wholesale energy prices have increased.
+Just be mindful that wholesale prices could go up further and gas is a different story altogether.

 If you own any of the following and have a smart meter I would consider another Octopus smart tariff first.